fmxsh/f3c/f3c-spec.md

 ### Structure of the document

 This specification is based in the ontology of [_Structure of conceptual models_](https://github.com/fmxsh/socm-ontology) which is an ontology for conceptual modeling.
-This is not essential for understanding the specification, but it explains the format of the document.
+This is not essential for understanding the specification, but it explains the format of the document and the ontological frame behind.

 ### How to read this document

-Efforts have been made to support reading this document from top to bottom in sequential order, for the sake of understanding the _f3c_.
+The entirety of format can be understood by the _binding structures_ in the section _Identity_, because all conceptual understanding can be inferred from the examples of the concrete representations alone.
+Everything else are conceptual and representational details underpinning the _binding structures_.

 ### Intended audience

-This document is intended for developers seeking to implement or just understand the _f3c_.
+This document is intended for software developers or system administrators seeking to implement or just understand the _f3c_.

 ## Identity

-TODO: Put the binding structures here, they are emergent concepts, and show how they semantically map to the concrete representation.

 The _concept of f3c_ is a concept of a configuration and data serialization format with the following properties: